-6.30 More details can be found in our Trust Online policy (which follows good practice guidance from the SWGfL) and which considers the 4C's, content, contact, conduct and commerce.
+More details can be found in our Trust Online policy (which follows good practice guidance from the SWGfL) and which considers the 4C's, content, contact, conduct and reflect the fact that many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).